paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/node/approval/approval-voting.md

     // this block.
 The block can be considered approved has all bits set to 1
     approved_bitfield: Bitfield,
     children: Vec<Hash>,
-    // A list of candidates that has been approved, but we didn't not sign and
+    // A list of candidates we have checked, but didn't not sign and
     // advertise the vote yet.
     candidates_pending_signature: BTreeMap<CandidateIndex, CandidateSigningContext>,
     // Assignments we already distributed.
 A 1 bit means the candidate index for which